-Once the e-monitoring data drive is filled with data and footage, or 30 days has elapsed, the data drive will be sent by the operator to AFMA.
+Once the e-monitoring data drive is 80 percent full, or it is the first landing of the month, the data drive will be sent by the operator to AFMA.
 The data drives that store the e-monitoring data are encrypted so that the data cannot be accessed until it reaches AFMA.
 At AFMA, an image of the data drive will be made and the data drive will be sent to AAP for analysis.

-Once processed, all analysed data are uploaded to AFMA via secure methodologies.
-AFMA will remain the custodian of data at all times.
+Once processed, all analysed data are securely uploaded to AFMA.
+AFMA will remain the custodian of the data at all times.